Here's What Happens to Your Liver When You Drink Alcohol

 So to keep your liver healthy, how much should you drink?
 Experts say no more than one drink a day for women, and two drinks a day for men younger than 65.
 After 65, men should dial back to one daily.
 Why?
 As we age, the stomach and liver naturally shrink, shortening the alcohol-to-stomach travel distance and reducing the liver's capacity to detox.

 "If you feel concerned about your liver functioning, speak to your doctor as soon as you can and find out what blood tests can help identify liver inflammation and dysfunction," advises Jaffe.
 And always be honest with your doctor about how much you drink.
-Glossing over your drinking and eating habits is one of these 15 Things You Should Never Do At the Doctor's Office.
+And to get through this pandemic at your healthiest, don't miss these Things You Should Never Do During the Coronavirus Pandemic.